flobath/glados/docs/language-doc/docs/reference/statements.md

 - Semicolon `;`
 - Linebreak `\n` or `\r\n`

-Strictly speaking, end of statements are part of statements themselves; as such, when we say that block expressions contain zero ore more statements, we imply that and end of statement must be present for each statement, including the last one.
+Strictly speaking, end of statements are part of statements themselves; as such, when we say that block expressions contain zero ore more statements, we imply that an end of statement must be present for each statement, including the last one.

 Linebreaks and semicolons can be used interchangeably as end of statements, even in the same block expression:
 ```